 Are You Too Old for Vet School?

 There are many great reasons to become a vet, and thousands of students secure coveted vet school acceptance letters each year.
 While most veterinary students enter at “traditional” ages (i.e., the early twenties, within a year or two of completing their undergraduate degree), a small but significant number of “non-traditional” older students also achieve acceptance.
 These non-traditional students may have completed most or all of the prerequisite courses while obtaining their undergraduate degree, but either chose not to pursue veterinary medicine at that time or did not gain acceptance and moved on to other career opportunities.

-You may have heard that it's never too late to pull out our Animal Science degree back into play and apply to vet school, but is that really the case?
+You may have heard that it's never too late to put an Animal Science degree back into play and apply to vet school, but is that really the case?
 Is it ever too late to go back to school and chase your dream?
 Let’s take a look at the statistics, pros, and cons of attending vet school as an older student.

 Vet School Applicant Age Ranges

 The American Association of Veterinary Medical Colleges (AAVMC) collected comprehensive data from all member colleges that used the VMCAS application service from 2009 to 2013.
 The survey included nearly all vet schools in the U.S. as well as several international schools.
 From a total of 6,766 applicants in 2013, a total of 4,959 students (73%) fell into the traditional 20–24-year-old age range.
 The 25–30-year-old age group accounted for about 16% of all vet school applicants, while the 31-and-older age group accounted for about 4% of applicants.

 That means a fifth of all vet school applicants fell in the “older student” range—not a huge number, but not insignificant.